BlueAndi/Pixelix/README.md

 * Supports 32x8 LED matrix size out of the box.
 Its possible to cascade another matrix to have a longer display.
 * Can display static or scrolling text, as well as static or animated icons.
 * Includes a web interface for configuring and controlling the LED matrix.
-* Supports REST API and MQTT (beta) for remote control and integration with other systems.
+* Supports REST API and MQTT for remote control and integration with other systems, like [Home Assistant](https://www.home-assistant.io/).
 * Can be extended with custom effects and animations.
 See list of [plugins](./doc/PLUGINS.md).

+Please note, that not every feature might be available for all kind of development boards.
+E.g. for MQTT support you need 8 a development board with 8 MB flash or more.
+See the `config<variant>.ini` configuration files in [./config](./config) folder.

 | Some impressions |   |
 | - | - |